emily-ap/ONT_data_analysis/README.md

 # ONT_data_analysis
 Emily Aguilar-Pine

-This repository is largely to help create a baseline for the Baker/De Anda labs to begin processing and analyzing Oxford Nanopore Technologies data from P2 Solo sequencing machines.
+This repository is largely to help create a baseline for the Baker lab to begin processing and analyzing Oxford Nanopore Technologies data from P2 Solo sequencing machines.

 There are 4 main steps (represented as individual directories) for this repository: